Boka-Krista/Healthy-warming-soups/README.md

 -  Coment section #3
     - To give a chance to customers to coment/rate used recipes.

+## Testing

+For all testing, please refer to the [TESTING.md](TESTING.md) file.

+## Deployment

+The site was deployed to GitHub Pages.
+The steps to deploy are as follows:

+- In the [GitHub repository](https://github.com/Boka-Krista/Healthy-warming-soups), navigate to the Settings tab
+- From the source section drop-down menu, select the **Main** Branch, then click "Save".
+- The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

+The live link can be found [here](https://boka-krista.github.io/Healthy-warming-soups)

 ## Tools & Technologies Used